jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Critical tasks
 ---
+- Hoist spells
+    - Allow spells like trap to change spells in cast
+    - Allow spells like trap to change mana cost
     - Logic to avoid fizzle spells
         - Don't cast res on no dead
         - do this by hoisting and checking pre-cast
 ---
 - More random generation / better maps.
 This isn't a rogue-like without the random element
     - Take queues from slay the spire